 Maybe the neatest, though, was being up in the bell room at half past 5 when the bells started to chime.
 I’ve never seen anything like that, up close.
 It was just incredibly cool.
 Additionally, we were given a tour of all the different ways (throughout history) the bells were run (now it’s automated).
 A funny story is that a Vicar had the automation created (bottom left) because his bell ringers always showed up drunk or not at all.
 The image on the bottom right is all the pulls to make the bells ring manually (can you imagine pulling those from the ceiling?).
 While the upper right is the more modern option, sort of like a player piano.

-Then came the extraordinary views as we climbed onto the roof in the tower, afforded AMAZING 360 degree views of the entire city.
+Then came the extraordinary views as we climbed onto the roof in the tower, which afforded AMAZING 360 degree views of the entire city.

 Once the tour was over (it’s about an hour), I hurried toward The Royal Crescent before sunset.
 I decided to walk along the Avon River and came across the Pulteney Bridge (below) as well as the Gardens Bath (Garden with the Jane Austin flowers).
 This felt about as picturesq as it could be.
 Just gorgeous.